influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 ## Use templates

-Use the `influx` command line interface (CLI) or the InfluxDB `/api/v2` API to summarize, validate, and apply templates from URLs and file systems.
+Use the `influx` command line interface (CLI) and the InfluxDB `/api/v2` API to summarize, validate, and apply templates.

 - [View a template summary](#view-a-template-summary)
 - [Validate a template](#validate-a-template)